Prince Frederik Congratulates Danish Handball Team

 The next European Handball Championships will be hosted by Denmark in January 2014.Filed under Danish Royals

-Tagged Crown Prince Frederik, Sport.
+Tagged Crown Prince Frederik of Denmark, Sport.